Who We Are

 The Hurricane Watch Net generally activates whenever a hurricane is within 300 statute miles of expected land-fall.
 Our area of coverage includes the Caribbean,

 Central America, Eastern Mexico, Eastern Canada, as well as all US Coastal States.
 When activated, you will find us on 14.325 MHz by day and 7.268 MHz by night.
+When required, we will use both frequencies simultaneously.
 Why

 do we state these frequencies without a plus or minus amount?
 Because those who are operating using marine radios have to program in the frequencies – marine radios